UncleSamTech/scratch_test_suite/README.md

 ```

 ### 3. Get the JSON Content of the revision of a Scratch file
->> Use the query below to view the content of scratch file `aa desafio1.sb3` located in project `logica-de-programacao-em-scratch`
+>> Use the query below to view the content of scratch file `aa desafio1.sb3` located in project `logica-de-programacao-em-scratch` and has commit id `e6c8652392eff332a8176aeff1ccda2da7006d8a`

 ```